Legal Challenges in Cryptocurrency Adoption

 One of the main privacy concerns surrounding Bitcoin is the pseudonymous nature of transactions.
 Although users are identified by their Bitcoin addresses rather than their real names, these addresses can still be linked to individuals through various means, such as IP address tracking or analyzing transaction patterns.
 This lack of complete anonymity has drawn criticism from privacy advocates who argue that it compromises the privacy of users and exposes them to potential surveillance or targeted attacks.

-See also Blockchain Technology in Cryptocurrency
+See also Non-Fungible Tokens (NFTs) in Cryptocurrency

 Another privacy concern is the potential for data breaches or hacking attacks on Bitcoin wallets and exchanges.
 Since Bitcoin transactions are irreversible, any unauthorized access to a user’s wallet can result in the loss of funds without recourse.
 Additionally, the storage of personal data, such as addresses or identification documents, by Bitcoin service providers increases the risk of data breaches and identity theft.